• Skip to main content

 Applying For Disability With Rheumatoid Arthritis

-By Attorney Chris Sharry on February 12th, 2015 in Rheumatoid Arthritis
+By Chris Sharry on February 12th, 2015 in Disability Applying, Disability Qualifying

 Rheumatoid arthritis (RA) is a chronic inflammatory disease that commonly starts in the joints of the hands and feet, but may also affect the knees, hips and shoulders.
 This autoimmune disease causes the body’s immune system to mistakenly attack the joints.
 RA affects the lining of the joints, causing a painful swelling that can eventually result in bone erosion and joint deformity.
 Sudden increases in symptoms and illness are called flares.
 A flare can last for days or months.